[Only a few find it]

 Originally, my great-grandparents were Anglican, but one of their daughters married a man who was a Jehovah’s Witnesses.
 Eventually my grandma followed her sister and started attending too, then my great-grandparents made the switch and followed as well.
 My great-grandpa even lead the work crew who built the Kingdom Hall that we attended, and later he preached sermons.
 So my parents were born and raised as Jehovah’s Witnesses.

 Amazingly, what happened to my family happened exactly as I wrote in Made to Follow.
 Sheep will follow sheep, but who we’re following matters.
 It makes a huge difference.
 Somewhere along the way, who our family was following was either misplaced, never understood, or never accepted.
-(I’m still excluding my grandparents in this statement because I don’t have a complete understanding of their story.)
+(I’m still excluding my grandparents in this statement.)

 I don’t know too much about my dad’s side of the family, but I’ve been told that my dad’s father was never a religious man until the Jehovah’s Witnesses came knocking on his door.
 As my dad put it, he was a real Bible scholar.
 Apparently I have something in common with him then, because I love to study Scripture as well.